Bira/octopus-carnival/_drafts/wir-mm-4e-foulspawn.md

     - lets-read
 ---

-As far as I know, Foulspawn are new to 4e.
-They're present only on the Monster Manual.
+I haven't seen Foulspawn before 4e, though I suppose they could be a very late 3.x creation.
+Here, they're present only on the Monster Manual.

 ## The Lore